OpenNebula/addon-storpool/configuration_tips.md

 ##### DEFAULT_DEVICE_PREFIX

-*virtio-scsi* is slightly slower than *virtio-blk* but is preffered because of it's support of TRIM/discard.
+*virtio-scsi* is slightly slower than *virtio-blk* but is preferred because of it's support of TRIM/discard.

-This variable could be overrided by the image or VM template definition!
+This variable could be overridden by the image or VM template definition!
 Please take attention when defining the VM templates!

 (default)